cKlee/easyM2R/README.md

-# marc2rdf
+# marc2rdf BETA

-*This is a development version and still under construction*
+*This is a beta version and still be tested.*

 marc2rdf is a php-based attempt to easily convert MARC data to RDF.